opsschool/curriculum/networking_101.rst

 Cat5e, Cat6, Cat6a
 ------------------

-Cat5e, Cat6, and Cat6a are all coper transport mediums.
+Cat5e, Cat6, and Cat6a are all copper transport mediums.
 They use twisted pair wiring, relying on the twist with differential signaling to prevent noise.
 This is the most common form of cabling for connecting computers in a network.